kjosib/glowing-chainsaw/src/cubicle/core_grammar.md

 ```

 # Conditions
-Basically, the `INITIAL` and `REPLACEMENT` lexical start-conditions share some definitions
+Basically, certain of the lexical start-conditions share some definitions
 for the patterns that define certain kinds of `Names`.
 It is better to use inclusion than copies.
+The MacroParse grammar definition format optionally expresses inclusion all in one place, in a
+`Conditions` section.

-Since this grammar uses that MacroParse feature at all, then every valid start-condition must at least be
+Since this grammar uses that MacroParse feature at all, then every valid start-condition must
-mentioned in this section, even if it does no inclusion.
-(It's a redundancy, but a valuable one.)
+at least be mentioned in this section, even if it does no inclusion.
+(It's redundant, but all
+good language has redundancy in various forms as defense against miscommunication.)
 ```
 INITIAL -> Names
 TEMPLATE
 FORMULA
 REPLACEMENT -> Names
+SELECTION -> Names
 ```

 # Patterns: Names